Posts

 There are a few key pieces of my model of the future that make me think humans can probably retain significant amounts of property, rather than having it suddenly stolen from them as the result of other agents in the world solving a specific coordination problem.

-These pieces are:
+These pieces include:

 - Not all AIs in the future will be superintelligent.
 More intelligent models appear to require more computation to run.
 This is both because smarter models are larger (in parameter count) and use more inference time (such as OpenAI's o1).
 To save computational costs, future AIs will likely be aggressively optimized to only be as intelligent as they need to be, and no more.
 This means that in the future, there will likely be a spectrum of AIs of varying levels of intelligence, some much smarter than humans, others only slightly smarter, and still others merely human-level.